 - Make a conscious effort to foster your child’s self-esteem by complimenting him and giving him lots of positive attention, particularly when he’s brave and courageous.

 .
 This gentle behaviour technique is recommended for helping children who suffer from generalised anxiety.

 Professional help for generalised anxiety

 You know your child best.
-If you’re worried about her worrying and feel it’s affecting her enjoyment of life, consider seeking professional help.
+If you’re concerned about his worrying and feel it’s affecting his enjoyment of life, consider seeking professional help.
 Here are some places to start: